List of Underdog characters

 This is a list of the characters in the Underdog series.

 Underdog

 Underdog is an anthropomorphic dog, who is a superhero parody of Superman and similar heroes with secret identities.
 The premise was that "humble and lovable" Shoeshine Boy, a cartoon dog, was in truth the superhero Underdog.
-When villains threatened, Shoeshine Boy ducked into a telephone booth where he transformed into the caped and costumed hero, destroying the booth in the process when his superpowers were activated.
-In the live action film, he appeared as a beagle who became Jack Unger's pet.
+When villains threatened, Shoeshine Boy ducked into a telephone booth, where he transformed into the caped and costumed hero, destroying the booth in the process when his superpowers were activated.
+In the live-action film, he appeared as a beagle who became Jack Unger's pet.
 In 2008, he appeared in a Super Bowl advertisement for Coca-Cola.

+As Shoeshine Boy, or "Shoeshine" for short, he talks in a regular way, but as Underdog, he speaks in rhyme, such as when he delivers his catchphrase, "When Polly's in trouble, I am not slow; it's hip-hip-hip and away I go!"
+In his civilian identity, he wears spectacles, a red vest, and a red and yellow baseball cap.
+His Underdog uniform consists of a loose-fitting red jumpsuit with a white "U" on the chest, red boots, and a blue cape that is rather too long and tends to drag on the ground.

 Underdog is voiced by Wally Cox in the television cartoon.
 In the film adaptation, he is voiced by Jason Lee and portrayed onscreen by a lemon beagle named Leo sporting a red sweater and a blue cape.
+In the animatronic segments for Bullwinkle's Restaurant, Bill Scott (who also reprised his established voice roles of Bullwinkle and Dudley Do-Right) lent his talent as Underdog.
+In a 1995 Frosted Cheerios commercial, Billy West provided his voice.
+In a 2005 Visa commercial, he is voiced by Jeff Bergman.